LISA ROBINSON SPADER

 Have you ever come across an old stack of report cards from your childhood years?
 I did once, and it was fun to read all the comments I received from teachers in elementary school.
 Invariably there was a comment like, “She certainly is a day-dreamer…” I think that was their nice way of saying they had trouble getting me to pay attention in class!
 I may have my head in the clouds, but I was smart enough to recruit amazing people to this venture who keep my feet on the ground.

-Although Global Pearls is a decidedly secular organization, I am a devout Christian, and this most definitely motivates my work.
+Although Global Pearls is religiously neutral, I am a devout Christian, and this most definitely motivates my work.
 God created and cherishes each and every person on the face of this earth, and he wants us to love and care for ALL others – especially the poorest, most vulnerable people no matter where they live, what language they speak, what religion they practice… God instilled in me a global soul.

 I received a B.A. in Geography from Dartmouth College and an M.A. in Economics from Harvard University with concentrations in International Economics and Economic Development.
 I then had a 16-year career with Intel Corporation.
 I enjoyed my work at Intel and loved the wonderful people I worked with (two of whom are my co-founders), but eventually decided to leave Intel to spend more time on development work.